-The previous greenhouse gas inventories (for data 1990 to 1995), in accord with the older version of the IPCC methodology (IPCC Guidelines, 1995), considered only emissions from agricultural soils, where the usual (default) mean emission factor was taken as the value 0.0036 kg N-N2O/kg N. According to the older manner of calculation, which also did not clearly specify how to determine the necessary data on the amount of organic and biologically bonded nitrogen in soils from standard statistical data for the calculation, the resultant emissions for the Czech Republic were about 2 kt N2O.
+The previous greenhouse gas inventories (for data 1990 to 1995), in accord with the older version of the IPCC methodology (IPCC Guidelines, 1995), considered only emissions from agricultural soils, where the usual (default) mean emission factor was taken as the value $0.0036 \text{ kg N-N}2\text{O}/\text{kg N}$ .
+According to the older manner of calculation, which also did not clearly specify how to determine the necessary data on the amount of organic and biologically bonded nitrogen in soils from standard statistical data for the calculation, the resultant emissions for the Czech Republic were about 2 Gg N2O.

 On the basis of more recent studies, a complex methodology was prepared for calculation of emissions from agriculture which, in addition to the formerly considered emissions from agricultural soils, also includes emissions from animal stables and manure management and also indirect emissions derived from atmospheric deposition and from nitrogenous substances flushed into water courses and reservoirs.
-Simultaneously, there was a significant increase in the emission factor for determining N2O emissions from agricultural soils to the usual mean value of $0.0125 \text{ kg N-N}2\text{O/kg N}$, which should lie within the confidence interval (0.0025 to 0.0225) (Revised 1996 IPCC Guidelines, 1997).
+Simultaneously, there was a significant increase in the emission factor for determining $N_2O$ emissions from agricultural soils to the usual mean value of $0.0125 \text{ kg N-N}2O / \text{kg N}$ , which should lie within the confidence interval (0.0025 to 0.0225) (Revised 1996 IPCC Guidelines, 1997).